 Electrocardiography

-Weill Cornell's state-of-the-art Coleman Center for Electrocardiography is located in our newly renovated and easy to find facilities.
-We perform and provide professional interpretation of a range of inpatient and outpatient electrocardiographic procedures, including routine 12-lead electrocardiograms (ECGs), ambulatory and event monitor recordings, exercise ECGs, signal-averaged ECGs, and transtelephonic pacemaker monitoring.
+Weill Cornell Medicine's state-of-the-art Coleman Center for Electrocardiography performs and provides professional interpretation of a range of inpatient and outpatient electrocardiographic procedures, including routine 12-lead electrocardiograms (ECGs), ambulatory and event monitor recordings, exercise ECGs, and signal-averaged ECGs.

-Our Electrocardiography laboratory is one of the busiest in the nation performing over 110,000 ECG interpretations a year, including over 100,000 12-lead ECGs, over 1,000 exercise stress tests, more than 1,000 ambulatory monitors and over 4,000 transtelephonic pacemaker evaluations.
+The Coleman Center for Electrocardiography is one of the busiest in the nation performing over 160,000 ECG interpretations a year.
+This includes over 1,000 exercise stress tests, and more than 1,000 ambulatory monitors.

-Considered the first diagnostic tools for evaluation of anatomic changes and arrhythmias, these noninvasive tests use an electrocardiogram (ECG) to assess the electrical activity produced by the heart.
-In addition to the resting 12-lead ECG, the electrical activity of the heart can be examined over 24 hours, by using portable ambulatory recorders.
-Event recorders can be used over even longer time periods to detect infrequent rhythm irregularities.
-The ECG can also be examined during exercise testing..
+Electrocardiography is considered the first diagnostic tools for evaluation of anatomic changes and arrhythmias within the heart.
+These noninvasive tests use an electrocardiogram (ECG) to assess the electrical activity produced by the heart.
+In addition to the resting 12-lead ECG, the electrical activity of the heart can be examined over 24 hours, by using portable ambulatory recorders and event recorders can be used over even longer time periods to detect infrequent rhythm irregularities.
+The ECG can also be examined during exercise testing.

 Types of electrocardiographic procedures:

 An electrocardiogram (ECG) is a diagnostic test that is used to detect abnormalities in the heart's rhythm, as well as to provide important information about damage to the electrical system of the heart, heart attacks, structural abnormalities in the heart's walls, and more.
-Weill Cornell provides the full range of advanced electrocardiography services, including:
+Our center provides the full range of advanced electrocardiography services, including:

-• Resting ECG.
-This test monitors the heart's activity at rest.
-It provides information about the heart rhythm, acute and prior heart attacks, and abnormalities of the structure and electrical system of the heart.
+• Resting ECG: This test monitors the heart's activity at rest and provides information about the heart’s rhythm, acute and prior heart attacks, and abnormalities of the structure and electrical system of the heart.

 Request an Appointment